Mengdu: Bell

 The bell is rung when opening the gates of the gods' abode and inviting the gods to the ritual ground, reflecting its role in the myth as an opener of locks.
 The shaman also rings their bell while dancing, during the malmi (prayer recitation) for certain rituals, and while chanting certain shamanic narratives, including the Menggam bon-puri and any ancestral bon-puri.
 It is sometimes hung on the keun-dae, the bamboo pole by which the gods are believed to descend into the human world.

 Divination implements

-The divination implements consist of five objects made of brass: a pair of sangjan cups, a pair of cheonmun discs, and the sandae vessel.
+The divinatory implements consist of five objects made of brass: a pair of sangjan cups, a pair of cheonmun discs, and the sandae vessel.
 Some versions of the Chogong bon-puri state that the sangjan and cheonmun used by the triplets were wood, not brass, but that they fashioned brass models of the originals so that they could be used by future shamans.